 Please direct enquiries to the Volunteer Services on 02 9298 3888 or via email email@example.com and SHF James Craig Training by email to firstname.lastname@example.org.

 If you decide to join our crew please complete the forms in Requirements and deliver or forward them to the Training Officer, Sydney Heritage Fleet, Wharf 7, 58 Pirrama Road, Pyrmont NSW 2009.
 On receipt of your forms you will be booked into your nominated course.

-Your training kit, containing Handbook and Log Book, can be collected from our office at Wharf 7 or posted to you.
-This will give you an opportunity to look at the information before attending the course.
+Your training kit components, Record of Service and Task Books, can be collected from our office at Wharf 7 (please organise collection with the SHF James Craig Training Coordinator beforehand) or posted to you.
+This will give you an opportunity to look at some of the information before attending the course.